jagree03/media-oasis-mobile/README.md

 Such improvements include
 - Improved UI/UX design with a gentle purple colour, white text and sleek 2000s Frutiger font
-- Implementation of a slidable navigation view
+- Implementation of a slidable navigation view menu
 - Fragments to reduce the number of activities of the application
-- Notification System
+- Notification system

 **Tools**
 - Android Studio + Android Virtual Device Emulation